 What are the challenges of promoting mask use and how can they be addressed?

 Wearing masks correctly: In order for masks to be effective, they must be worn correctly.
 Refer to this resource to read more about how fabric face masks, surgical masks and N95 respirators should be worn safely.
 It is important for users to cover both their nose, mouth, and chin with the mask and make sure it fits snugly and comfortably against their faces.
-Common ways masks may be incorrectly worn include not covering the nose, or being worn upside down or inside out.
+Common ways masks may be incorrectly worn include not covering the nose, being worn upside down or inside out, or lowering the mask below the chin when engaging in conversation (so as to be better heard).
 Surgical masks and some fabric masks have nose pieces, and adjusting them can give the mask a better fit.
 To ensure masks are worn correctly, clear communication on mask guidance is essential.
 Photos or diagrams showing correct and incorrect mask use can be helpful in communicating how masks should be worn.
 Another common mistake is the sharing of face masks.
 Sharing face masks increases the risk of coming in contact with the respiratory droplets of someone who is infected and can defeat the purpose of wearing a face mask.
 To avoid mask sharing, ensure everyone has access to several face masks.

-Image: A series of illustrations by Green String Network, showing the correct and incorrect ways to wear a face mask.
+Image: A series of illustrations showing the correct and incorrect ways to wear a face mask.
 Source: Facebook

-Washing: In order for fabric masks to be effective, they need to be washed after each use or once they become dirty or damp.
-In Nigeria, face mask acceptance is high, but mask washing behaviour has yet to become widespread.
+Washing: In order for fabric masks to be effective, they need to be washed after each use or once they become dirty or damp..
 For populations that wear fabric masks, it is useful for individuals to have at least three masks so they can be washed regularly.
 In settings where hygiene kits are being distributed, consider including masks with laundry detergent to encourage their hygienic use.
 Also consider distributing a washing line to allow people to hang up their masks to dry.

-Comfort: Another barrier to consistent mask wearing is that some people may experience difficulty breathing, or discomfort from ear straps.
-There are many products designed to make mask wear more comfortable, including mask extenders, mask cord adjusters, masks which tie behind the head instead of using earloops, headbands that attach to masks, and anti-fog sprays for glasses.
+Discomfort: Another barrier to consistent mask wearing is that some people may experience difficulty breathing, or discomfort from ear straps.
+There are many products designed to make mask wear more comfortable, including mask extenders, mask cord adjusters, masks which tie behind the head instead of using ear loops, headbands that attach to masks, and anti-fog sprays for glasses.

-Images: Products that can make wearing a mask more comfortable include mask extenders, masks which tie behind the head instead of using earloops, mask cord adjusters, and headbands that can attach to masks.
+Products that can make wearing a mask more comfortable include mask extenders, masks which tie behind the head instead of using earloops, mask cord adjusters, and headbands that can attach to masks.
 Source: various

-Rumours, misinformation and disinformation: Many countries are facing challenges due to rumours and misinformation surrounding COVID-19 and the use of face masks.
-Some common rumours include that masks deprive the body of oxygen and that they can cause carbon dioxide poisoning.
-This resource refutes myths related to wearing face masks with facts.
-To combat these rumours, online platforms (e.g. Facebook, Google, Twitter) have been actively prioritising information from trusted authorities, such as the Centers for Disease Control (CDC) and World Health Organization (WHO).
-Some platforms, such as YouTube, are also moderating and removing content that contradicts information from the scientific community.
-There are also online resources and fact-checking networks that debunk myths and disinformation and provide answers to common questions about COVID-19.
-The WHO and UN have partnered with other organizations to address the challenges of misinformation during the pandemic, which include reporting inaccurate information when seen online.
+Misinformation: Many countries faced challenges due to rumours and misinformation surrounding COVID-19 and the use of face masks.
+Some forms of misinformation include that masks deprive the body of oxygen and that they can cause carbon dioxide poisoning.
+To combat these rumours, online platforms (e.g. Facebook, Google, Twitter) actively prioritised information from trusted authorities, such as the Centers for Disease Control (CDC) and the WHO.
+Some platforms, such as YouTube, are also moderated and removed content that contradicted information from the scientific community.
+There are also online resources and fact-checking networks that debunk misinformation and provide answers to common questions about COVID-19.
+The WHO and UN partnered with other organizations to address the challenges of misinformation during the pandemic, which included reporting inaccurate information when seen online.
 This resource includes guidance on tracking and addressing rumours surrounding COVID-19.

 Promoting mask use among children: While children can still get and transmit COVID-19, the chances of them becoming severely ill is lower than adults.
 As such, the WHO advises that children who are older than 5 years of age wear face masks, or follow the specific guidance of your region.
-This evidence-based resource by UNICEF and the WHO gives detailed information on mask guidance for children.
-To ensure children wear masks correctly, it is important that masks are the correct size (e.g. smaller than adult masks) and covers their nose, mouth and chin without any gaps.
+To ensure children wear masks correctly, it is important that masks are the correct size (e.g. smaller than adult masks) and cover their nose, mouth and chin without any gaps.
 In some settings, there may be guidelines in place requiring children to wear face masks in schools.
 This toolkit provides advice on how to make children more comfortable with wearing face masks, including making their masks more attractive and comfortable and incorporating play into practicing mask wearing behaviour.
 Encouraging children to wear masks may require family members and teachers to answer their questions about coronavirus, listen to their concerns and explain why wearing a mask is important.
 When children see other children and adults wearing masks, it can normalize the behaviour of wearing face masks.
 Wearing masks may also be more appealing for children if they see their favourite cartoon characters also wearing masks.

 How can behaviour change principles be applied to mask wearing?

 It may not be possible to change people’s behaviour just by telling them to wear a mask or telling them why wearing a mask is important.
 In such cases, it can be helpful to rely on behaviour change principles.
-Behaviour change principles can be applied alongside other measures to increase mask wearing behaviour, including mask legislation (e.g. requiring masks in public, and paying fines or facing penalties for noncompliance).
+Behaviour change principles can be applied alongside other measures to increase mask wearing behaviour, including mask legislation.
 The following general principles of behaviour change can strengthen promotion and communication about wearing face masks but should be adapted to suit the local context.
-Note that because wearing face masks in public is a relatively new behaviour, many of these ideas have not been evaluated, but they are based on behaviour change theories and community-level initiatives.

 Target specific behaviours, audiences, and settings: Whenever communicating guidance for health behaviours, it is important to consider exactly what the target behaviour is, who should be practicing the behaviour, how the behaviour should be practiced, and when it should be practiced.
-It may be helpful to review this resource on population targeting when making these decisions.
+It may be helpful to review this resource on designing effective behaviour change programmes when making these decisions.
 Recommendations should be as specific as possible to encourage appropriate adherence and wearing face masks.
-For example, the CDC provides very specific information on the key times a face mask should be worn, who should and should not wear face masks, and provides alternative suggestions (e.g. use of face shields, physical distancing) for circumstances when regular face mask use is not possible.
 Some individuals with health conditions may be exempt from wearing a mask and it can be useful to make sure that others in your community are aware of this.
 When designing programmes to promote face mask use, make sure to utilise behaviour change frameworks and formative research to better understand the behaviour within a particular context.
 It may also be helpful to target other mask-related behaviours, including handwashing, washing or disposing a face mask at the correct time, buying and wearing a clean mask, or remembering to have a face mask when leaving the house.

 Communicate how masks can limit transmission: While some masks can offer the wearer some degree of protection against personal exposure to coronavirus, the primary function of using a face mask is to decrease the likelihood of an infected individual transmitting the virus to others (particularly if the person is asymptomatic).
 As such, it is important to emphasise that by wearing a face mask, you are acting out of a consideration for others.
 The act of wearing a mask can demonstrate that you have a concern for the health of people around you.
 This simulation provides a good visual explanation for how face masks can protect individuals and limit the transmission of coronavirus.
 These videos help to visualise how viruses transmit when we breathe, speak, cough or sneeze and shows the effect that masks can have in reducing this (Example 1, Example 2).
 It is also important to emphasize that masks are only effective if used correctly, this video can help explain this.